Planning Examples

 Age ~45

 James had over 60% of his net worth in one company's stock through a mix of RSUs and options.
-His investment advisor, his employer's plan administrator, and his CPA each owned a piece of the picture.
-Nobody owned the whole thing.
-He came in because he could feel the concentration risk but couldn't see how to unwind it without handing a chunk to the IRS.
+Nobody owned the whole picture.

 What was on the table:

-• Held a concentrated position in employer stock through RSUs and options, with over 60% of net worth in one company.
+• Held a concentrated position in employer stock through RSUs and options.

 • No clear plan for when to exercise options or sell vested shares without triggering unnecessary taxes.

-• Investment accounts, equity compensation, and retirement planning were managed by three different advisors with no coordination.
+• Investment accounts, equity compensation, and retirement planning were managed separately.

 What we did:

-• Diversification roadmap: We built a multi-year plan to reduce concentration risk through timed exercises and sales aligned with tax bracket management.
+• Diversification roadmap: Built a multi-year plan to reduce concentration risk through timed exercises and sales.

-• Tax-aware execution: I coordinated option exercises with estimated tax payments, charitable giving, and retirement contributions to manage annual tax impact.
+• Tax-aware execution: Coordinated option exercises with estimated payments, charitable giving, and retirement contributions.

 Pre-Retiree Couple Preparing for Retirement